 OpinionEditorial Federal government must do more to curb the spread of Zika New York City's Department of Health is sending 1 million condoms to Puerto Rico to help fight Zika.
 The Zika virus is spread through Aedes mosquitoes.
 Photo Credit: AFP / Getty Images / Marvin Recinos By The Editorial Board April 27, 2016 7:57 PM Print Share fbShare Tweet Email News about the Zika virus has been spreading quickly.
 So has fear.
 Fortunately, many levels of government are responding to the threat posed by the virus, which causes microcephaly and other severe fetal brain defects.
 It can be transmitted by a mosquito bite or via semen.
 Both the state and New York City have adopted plans that include testing pregnant New Yorkers, spreading information on prevention and mosquito eradication.
 The $21 million program will double the number of mosquito traps in NYC and also will hire 51 inspectors, exterminators, lab analysts and others.
 That’s a wise investment.
 Now the federal government must step up.
 The White House transferred $510 million allocated for Ebola to fight Zika, as demanded by Republican lawmakers, but the amount is insufficient.
 Congress should act on President Barack Obama’s request for $1.9 billion for important research on a vaccine, among other needed initiatives.
 Nearly 900 cases have been reported in the United States and its territories, 81 involving pregnant women.
 More than half were infected in Puerto Rico, the Virgin Islands and American Samoa, the others while traveling in Zika-stricken countries such as Brazil.
 Accounts of canceled or altered travel plans, for everything from honeymoons to “babymoons,” are growing; airlines, cruise companies and vacation destinations are crafting credit and refund policies for women who are rethinking plans to travel to areas with Zika outbreaks; and travel advisories for 23 countries and territories are in place.
 Now the CDC is advising companies in areas with Zika transmission to allow pregnant women, women planning to become pregnant and the male partners of such women to work indoors.
 The mosquito that transmits Zika ranges up to the southern United States but a cousin is found locally.
 Testing will determine whether it, too, carries Zika.
 Zika can be devastating for pregnant women and their babies.
 The urgency of our government response must match the urgency of the threat to our families.
-By The Editorial Board Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By The Editorial Board Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.